behnamasadi/cpp_tutorials/src/third_party_tools/xml/tinyxml2/tinyxml2.md

 ## XPath
 XPath: is made of a path like syntax similar to directory structures.
-XQuery: is very similar to SWL query and is a superset of XPath.
+XQuery: is very similar to SQL query and is a superset of XPath.
 You need an XQuery engine to “run” the query.
 For - selects a sequence of nodes
 Let - binds a sequence to a variable
 Where - filters the nodes